unifiedfx/automationfx-python/README.md

 # Usage

 ## API
-Within a python script/file simply import the automationfx module 'import automationfx', from there you can call any of the [actions](https://github.com/unifiedfx/automationfx-python/blob/master/automationfx/actions/__init__.py) availble from the AutomationFX API:
+Within a python script/file simply import the automationfx module 'import automationfx', from there you can call any of the [actions](https://github.com/unifiedfx/automationfx-python/blob/master/automationfx/actions/__init__.py) available from the AutomationFX API:

 * queryPhone
 * findPhone